erickkf600/erickkf600/README.md

 <p align="left" style="font-size: 20px">
    Hello my name is Erick,  I am <strong>Full-Stack Developer</strong> with focus in <strong>Front-End</strong>.<br>
-  I am studying System and System Development for Internet.
+    I have a certificate in IT and about to graduate in System Development for Internet.
 </p>

 ----

-### 💼 Currently working on
+#### 💼 Currently Working On
 <p align="left">
     Web systems for clubs partner programs such as Juventude (Partner Jaconero), Vasco da Gama (Partner-Giant), Santos (Partner-King) and Flamengo (NRN)